PhilMayer/Hyperactive-Record/README.md

 Hyperactive Record is a lightweight version of Active Record.
 It abstracts away SQL queries into a marvelously simple set of methods for querying by columns names, updating records, and creating associations between different database tables.

 ## Test Driving
 You can take Hyperactive Record on a spin by cloning this repo, opening up a fresh pry session and requiring the './demo.rb' file.
-At this point you can query tables to your heart's content.
+The provided tables for cats, humans and houses can be queried like you would using good old active record: `Human.all` will give you all humans, `Human.all.last` will give you the last human in the database, and `Human.all.last.cat` will give you the last human's cat.

 ## Defining getter and setter methods
 New classes inheriting from Hyperactive use the `finalize!` method to iterate through the classes's table's columns, defining getter and setter methods for the columns on the fly.
 To wit: